seeimadeit/z80/initial/documentation/programming/library.md

 001 : define a subroutine called loadlibrary

-002 - 004 : call the loadFILE2 function passing in the filename (see loadFILE2 for details)
+002 - 004 : call the loadfile function passing in the filename (see loadfile for details)

 005 : validate the load call worked